haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 Vectors also offer efficient slicing `O(1)`, so they are really good for creating sub-collections.
-The slice function takes the index to start at, the length of the slice, and the vector, and returns a new vector.
+The slice function takes the index to start at, the length of the slice, and the vector to slice, and returns a new vector.
 Slicing is unsafe, if the starting index plus the length of the slice exceeds the vector you will get a runtime error.

 ```haskell